A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 Set a deadline for when you’ll be done or you’ll risk invoking Parkinson’s law: “It is a commonplace observation that work expands so as to fill the time available for its completion.”

 Sometimes getting started is the hardest part.
-If you’re the type of person who is motivated by doing a course, check out our review of Uncluttered, a 12-week course run by Joshua Becker of Becoming Minimalist.
+If you’re the type of person who is motivated by doing a course, check out Uncluttered, a 12-week course run by Joshua Becker of Becoming Minimalist.

 Start today, keep going, and over time you’ll reap the rewards of putting these minimalist tips into action.